yosoufe/CarND-Path-Planning-Project/README.md

 (s,y).
 That means to get the `x,y` coordinate of the track given the `s` there is one spline for one coordinate, in total 2 spline.
 * **tools** class: including all helper functions and also plotting features.
 In order to use this you will need the `gnuplot`.(`sudo apt install gnuplot`).
 Right now all the codes for plotting is commented therefore the current version does not need it.

+The function `PathPlanner::get_path` does the main job.
+Here there are two states defined:

+#### KEEPING_LANE:
+which follows the current lane and keep an eye on the front cars not to hit them.
+First it looks the cars in front.
+If there is a car inside the secure distance from the car in the current lanes, it looks for the other lanes to find an escape manouver.
+This is done if there is no car as well in other lane in the seure lanes.
+That means There should not be any car in `secure distance + 20` meters forward and `10` meters backward to change the state to the CHANGING_LANE.
+The `secure distance` is dependent of the speed.
+Faster the car is driving, the larger the `secure distance` is considered.

+Before changing to CHANGING_LANE state it produces the desired track for lane change.
+This track is designed like the below:
+* It chooses few points in current lane from 20 meters of back side of the car until the `s` position of the front car (obstace), then
+* chooses few point in the target lane from 40 metere in front of the front car (obstacle) until 80 meter in front of the front car (obstacle), then
+* it fits two splines to these points. (s,x) and (s,y).
+* Now using these tracks
+#### CHANGING_LANE:
+It is simply doing the changed lane and followinf the track produced before as descrribed above.

 ## Dependencies

 * cmake >= 3.5